kabartolo/launch-school/210_js/objects/notes.md

 var object = {
   a: 1,                           // a is a string with quotes omitted 'foo': 2 + 1,                   // property name with quotes
-  'two words': 'this works too',  // a two word string
+  'two words': 'this works too',  // a two-word string
   true: true,                     // property name is implicitly converted to string "true"
   b: {                            // object as property value
     name: 'Jane',